 Much of their argument is based on when Zeno could have been there personally.
 The Problem is I don't think the Samaritan account actually intended us to think he was there personally, these kinds of Semitic Texts frequently treat a King and his Kingdom as inseparable entities.
 I don't think Antiochus Epiphanes personally performed a big sacrifice in the Jerusalem Temple, a detail not even in the books of Maccabees, but I do believe his policies resulted in an Idol of Zeus being set up on the Brazen Altar in December of 167 BC.
 So I don't think Zeno was ever personally in Samaria, it was the actions of his Regime.

-A Church of specially Mary Theotokos being built at this time was probably tied to the whole Henotikon thing, Emperors trying to make peace with the Miaphysites loved to scapegoat the Nestorians and stress their common support of calling Mary Theotokos.
+A Church of specially Mary Theotokos being built at this time was probably tied to the whole Henotikon thing, Emperors trying to reunify with the Miaphysites loved to scapegoat the Nestorians and stress their common support of calling Mary Theotokos.
 And 482-484 is the timeframe for that being a priority.

 But the Bar Sabar revolt under Justinian is the most compelling, it's connected to the building of the Nea Ekklesia of the Theotokos which Porcipius describes in ways that make it sound like a rebuilding of Solomon’s Temple.
 I no longer think its location is where The Temple actually was, but I do think a Tabernacle housing the Ark briefly before Solomon’s Temple was finished may have been there.
 Its construction seems to have started in 531 and been completed in 543.